OFS/ofs.github.io/docs/hw/f2000x/reference_manuals/ofs_fim/mnl_fim_ofs.md

 OFS provides FIM designs you can use as a starting point for your own custom design.
 These designs target a specific programmable acceleration card or development kit and exercise key FPGA device interfaces.

-The Intel Agilex<sup>&reg;</sup> 7 code line for OFS targets the Intel® IPU Platform F2000X-PL.
+The Agilex<sup>&reg;</sup> 7 code line for OFS targets the IPU Platform F2000X-PL.
 [FIM designs](https://github.com/OFS/ofs-f2000x-pl) are released to for evaluation and use.

 #### 1.4.6 FIM Simulation